EmergeTools/ETTrace/README.md

 # ETTrace 👽

 Locally measure performance of your app, without Xcode or Instruments.
+Read all about it in the [launch blog post](https://www.emergetools.com/blog/posts/ettrace-reliable-ios-profiling-with-flamecharts)

 ![Example Flamechart](./images/example_flamechart.png)